-The property is understood to have a shared private water supply from an off-site well.
+The property is understood to have an exclusive private water supply that is drawn from an off-site well.
 Neither the reliability nor the purity of the water supply have been verified, and the purchaser must fully satisfy themselves in these respects prior to conclusion of missives.
 The valuation assumes that there are no issues with the reliability of the supply or the quality of the water.
 There is a requirement for private water supplies to be registered with the Local Authority.
-Where any aspects of the private water supply lie outwith the site boundaries, it must be confirmed that the rights of access for use and maintenance are legally enforceable.

-It is understood that the property is connected to an exclusive septic tank that is located within the site.
+It is understood that the property is connected to an exclusive septic tank that is located outwith the site in the field to the front.
 It must be confirmed that the private drainage system is registered with the Scottish Environment Protection Agency (SEPA).